-Canon 50D versus Canon 70D
+Canon 50D vs 70D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably smaller (8 percent) than the Canon 50D.
 Moreover, the 70D is markedly lighter (8 percent) than the 50D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-|Canon 50D»||146 mm||108 mm||74 mm||822 g||800||Y||Aug 2008||1,299||discont.||check|
+|Canon 50D»||146 mm||108 mm||74 mm||822 g||800||Y||Aug 2008||1,299||-||Canon 50D|

-|Canon 70D«||139 mm||104 mm||79 mm||755 g||920||YES||2013||1,199||discont.||check|
+|Canon 70D«||139 mm||104 mm||79 mm||755 g||920||Y||Jul 2013||1,199||-||Canon 70D|

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+The size of the imaging sensor is a crucial determinant of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the 70D is 2 percent bigger.
 They nevertheless have the same format factor of 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.